Differentiating Medicare and Medicaid

 Since Medicare is a federal program, eligibility is consistent across the states.
 Persons must be U.S. Citizens or legal residents residing in the U.S. for a minimum of 5 years immediately preceding application for Medicare.
 Applicants must also be at least 65 years old.
-However, there is no age requirement for persons who are disabled or who have been diagnosed with end-stage renal disease or Lou Gehrig’s disease (amyotrophic lateral sclerosis).
-This program is not income based.
+For persons who are disabled or have been diagnosed with end-stage renal disease or Lou Gehrig’s disease (amyotrophic lateral sclerosis), there is no age requirement.
+Eligibility for Medicare is not income based.
 Therefore, there are no income and asset limits.

 Eligibility requirements for Medicaid are not as straightforward as are the requirements for Medicare.
 This is because, as mentioned previously, Medicaid is a federal and state program.
 While the parameters of the program are federally set, each state can set their own rules within these guidelines.
-That said, even within the same state, there are a variety of pathways to Medicaid that have their own eligibility requirements.
+Even within the same state, there are a variety of pathways to Medicaid that have their own eligibility requirements.

 Unlike with Medicare, Medicaid does have income and asset limits.
-In most cases, as of 2019, the individual income limit for institutional Medicaid (nursing home Medicaid) and Home and Community Based Services (HCBS) via a Medicaid Waiver is $2,313 / month.
+In most cases, as of 2021, the individual income limit for institutional Medicaid (nursing home Medicaid) and Home and Community Based Services (HCBS) via a Medicaid Waiver is $2,382 / month.
 The asset limit is generally $2,000 for a single applicant.
-That said, income and asset limits do vary by state.
-See Medicaid eligibility requirements by state.
-In addition, applicants must have a functional need for care, which generally equates to a level of care consistent to that which is provided in a nursing home.
+There is some variation of income and asset limits by state.
+(See Medicaid eligibility requirements by state).
+Applicants must also have a functional need for care, which generally equates to a level of care consistent to that which is provided in a nursing home.
+Learn more.

 Medicare Savings Programs

-It is important to mention that the income and asset requirements for Medicare Savings Programs do not use the above financial criteria.
+The income and asset requirements for Medicare Savings Programs do not use the above financial criteria.
 There are three MSP programs that are relevant to the elderly.
-Most states use the limits below, but some states use different guidelines.
-For example, Alaska, Connecticut, the District of Columbia (DC), and Hawaii have higher income limits, and some states, such as Alabama, Arizona, Connecticut, Delaware, DC, Mississippi, New York, and Vermont do not limit one’s assets.
+Most states use the limits below (current for 2021), but some states use different guidelines.
+For example, Alaska, Connecticut, the District of Columbia (DC), Indiana, Maine, Massachusetts, and Hawaii have higher income limits, and some states, such as Alabama, Arizona, Connecticut, Delaware, DC, Louisiana, Mississippi, New York, Oregon, and Vermont do not limit one’s assets.

 Qualified Medicare Beneficiary (QMB)

 The QMB program helps to pay the monthly premiums for Medicare Part A and Part B, share of costs, coinsurance, and deductibles.
 As a general rule of thumb, the income limit is 100% of the Federal Poverty Level (FPL), plus a $20 disregard.
-As of 2019, this means that a single applicant can have up to $1,061 / month in income and a married couple can have as much as $1,430 / month in income.
+This means that a single applicant can have up to $1,093 / month in income and a married couple can have as much as $1,472 / month in income.
 The asset limits are higher than they are for full Medicaid.
-The limit for a single applicant is $7,730, and the limit for a married couple is $11,600.
+The limit for a single applicant is $7,970, and the limit for a married couple is $11,960.

 Specified Low Income Medicare Beneficiary (SLMB)

 The SLMB program helps pay the premium for Medicare Part B. Generally speaking, the income limit is 120% of the FPL, plus an additional $20 that is disregarded.
-As of 2019, an individual can have monthly income up to $1,269 and a married couple can have up to $1,711.
-The asset limit is $7,730 for an individual and is $11,600 for a married couple
+An individual can have monthly income up to $1,308 and a married couple can have up to $1,762.
+The asset limit is $7,970 for an individual and is $11,960 for a married couple

 Qualifying Individual (QI)

 The QI program, which may also be referred to as Qualified Individual, also helps pay the monthly premium for Medicare Part B. The income limit is 135% of the FPL, plus a $20 disregard.
-In 2019, this means a single applicant can have income up to $1,426 / month, and married couples, up to $1,923 / month.
-The assets are capped at $7,730 for an individual and $11,600 for a couple.
+This means a single applicant can have income up to $1,469 / month, and married couples, up to $1,980 / month.
+The assets are capped at $7,970 for an individual and $11,960 for a couple.

 Becoming Medicaid Eligible

 Please note that income and assets over the Medicaid limit(s) in one’s state is not cause for automatic disqualification.
 This is because there are Medicaid-compliant planning strategies intended to lower one’s countable income and / or assets in order to meet the limit(s).
 A word of caution: It is vital that assets not be given away a minimum of 5 years (2.5 years in California) prior to the date of one’s Medicaid application.
-This is because Medicaid has a look-back period in which past transfers are reviewed to ensure one has not gifted assets or sold them under fair market value in order to meet the asset limit.
-Violating this rule, even unknowingly, is cause for Medicaid disqualification for a period of time.
+(New York is in the process of implementing a 2.5 year look back for long-term home and community based services).
+This is because Medicaid has a look-back period in which past transfers are reviewed to ensure an applicant (and / or an applicant’s spouse) has not gifted assets or sold them under fair market value.
+If this rule has been violated, it is assumed the assets were transferred in order to meet Medicaid’s asset limit and a penalty period of Medicaid disqualification will be calculated.